 - Killing Intent: In addition to the incident mentioned above, after Kouyou foils his attempt at killing Mori, Kouyou comments that while she may not be able to see Tanizaki, she is able to feel his bloodlust.

-- Kind Hearted Cat Lover: Cats are listed among his likes.
+- Kind Hearted Cat Lover: Cats are listed among his likes, and we already know that he's very kind and shy.

 - Nice Guy: In general, Junichirou is a humble and amiable guy that gets along well with others.
 He's quick to apologize to Atsushi for the bomb incident in episode 2.